 7. Check the Website & Individual Pages Are Mobile Friendly

-Use Google’s free mobile-friendly test to check the mobile-friendliness of the most important pages on your website.
+Use Google’s free mobile-friendly test to check the mobile-friendliness of the most important pages on your website or check all pages with a free mobile-friendly tool from Experte that automatically tests multiple URLs.
 Also check on your Google Search Console account for any errors or warnings in the “Mobile Usability” section.
-It is good practice to check Search Console on a regular basis to identify any issues that could affect organic search rankings.
+It is good practice to check Search Console on a regular basis to identify any issues that could affect organic search rankings

 8. Recent Changes to the Internal Linking of Your Website